History of Humboldt South Dakota

 Large families were not a strange thing for this community.
 William Kruse had sixteen children and lost eight of them to the "Black Diphtheria" in a matter of months.

 Many people did multiple jobs they did.
 There was a couple named Kenneth and Ellen Matthieu.
 Kenny would do welding and all the farmers would take their welding to him.
-Kenny also had a hay hauler that he did that in his spare time which he didn't have much of.
+Kenny also had a hay hauler that he did in his spare time which he didn't have much of.

 The town had a fire in 1930 which burned the hotel and many other buildings.
 They had a funeral parlor at one time which was on the top floor of the bank, Doctors didn't seem to stay long.
 They might come in the spring but by December they were usually gone to a warmer climate.

-This community though small it is very friendly.
+This community though small is very friendly.
 If you look to buy a home here it is usually at least one hundred years old.
 The cost of living here is very affordable.